Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 The Cloisters – Much further away but apparently well worth it.
 A museum of European medieval architecture.

-It’s a 25-minute walk across the bridge to the park on the other side where you can look back at downtown NYC.
+It’s a 25-minute walk across Brooklyn Bridge to the park on the other side, where you can look back at downtown NYC.
+It’s not for everyone but for me, the bridge was just too iconic to miss out on!

 One World Trade Centre & 9/11 Memorial Site

-You can also take the elevator to the top of the One World Trade Centre “Freedom Tower” which is the tallest building in New York (and the Western Hemisphere).
+You can also take the elevator to the top of the One World Trade Centre “Freedom Tower”, which is the tallest building in New York (some New York trivia for you there!).

-Located close to the World Trade Centre site and used as a point of refuge after September 11, the Trinity Church is one of the oldest in the USA.
-The colonial graveyard is the final resting place of famous Americans from that time.
+Located close to the World Trade Centre site and used as a point of refuge after September 11th, the Trinity Church is one of the oldest in the USA.
+The colonial graveyard is the final resting place of famous Americans from that time, including the grave of Founding Father Alexander Hamilton.

 Statue of Liberty & Ellis Island